martatris/CrimeAnalysis/README.md

 ------------------------------------------------------------

 ## 📁 Outputs
-All generated files and plots are saved in:
+Other than crime_data.csv and the crime.py, all generated files and plots from the results are saved as:
-/mnt/data/crime_model_output/

-Contents include:
 - feature_importances.csv
 - crime_victim_fatal_model.pkl
-- Saved visualizations (PNG files)
+- Visualizations (PNG files)

 ------------------------------------------------------------